Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 The Tok Pisin Bible of Papua New Guinea and others in that region of the world have the equivalent of “wine mixed with medicine.”

 All Bible translators want their readers to understand the text.
-The crucial issue is what to do when the readers don’t understand something because they lack information that the original author or audience may have had.
+The crucial issue is what to do when the readers may not understand something because they lack information that the original author or audience may have had.
 The prevailing approach today is to make such implicit information explicit for the benefit of the reader on the grounds that it was present in the original communication, the “message.”

 4. Implicit information should be in the text of Scripture.